shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/create-a-bonsai-decision-tree-custom-model.md

 ---
-title: Create a Bonsai Decision Tree Custom Model
+title: Data Science Toolkit - Create a Bonsai Decision Tree Custom Model
 description: In this article, learn how to create a Bonsai decision tree custom model and easily upload it to our platform with clear, step-by-step instructions. ms.custom: data-science
 ---

-# Create a Bonsai decision tree custom model
+# Data Science Toolkit - Create a Bonsai decision tree custom model

 The Digital Platform API empowers you to create your own custom predictive models (previously known as "the AppNexus Programmable Bidder") and upload them directly to our open platform.
 You can: